larawhale/cms/README.md

 ### Entry configuration

-An entry needs to be configured for your users to be able to view anyhting in their browsers

-The configuration files of the entries live in the `resouces/entries` folder.
-One configuration file will already be present when you published all the resources or with the `cms.entries` tag.
-Do not worry when you do not see the folder, just create the `resources/entries` folder and put an empty `first_entry.php` file in there.

-Your first entry configuration might look like this:
+Entries are simply configured using php files located in the default `resources/entries` folder.
+An example entry configuration might look like:

 ```php
 return [